UoMResearchIT/shell-programming-course/index.md

 features of the shell, with a focus on how these can be used to manage your computational workflows.

+Many of the tools that you will be taught about today have more advanced corresponding tools in other languages.
+However, bash is commonly used for process control on unix systems, and these tools are widely availability on such systems, so it is useful for you to know how to use them.

 <!-- this is an html comment -->

 {% comment %} This is a comment in Liquid {% endcomment %}